michaelmcandrew/civicrm-user-guide-gitbook/website-integration/integrating-with-drupal.md

 You can always edit or delete existing association rules.

+1.
 To edit or delete an existing Association Rule, Navigate to the CiviMember Role Sync configuration screen.

     -   Drupal 6: Go to *Administer > Site Configuration > CiviMember
     Roles Sync*
     -   Drupal 7: Go to *Configuration > CiviMember Roles Sync*

+1.
 You should now see a list of all existing CiviMember Role Sync Association Rules.
 If not, click on **List Association Rule(s)** tab.

-***Edit an Existing Association Rule
+    *   Edit an Existing Association Rule
-***

-Find the Association Rule you want to make changes to and click on **edit** for that Association ule.
+        *   Find the Association Rule you want to make changes to and click on **edit** for that Association rule.

-Make the changes to your Association Rule and when yo are finished click on **Edit association rule**.
+        *   Make the changes to your Association Rule and when yo are finished click on **Edit association rule**.

-***Delete an Association Rule***
+    *   Delete an Association Rule

-Find the Associatio Rule you want to remove and click on **delete** for that Association Rule.
+        *  Find the Association Rule you want to remove and click on **delete** for that Association Rule.

-Your association rule will be deleted.
+        *  Your association rule will be deleted.
 You will not need to confirm deletion.

 #### Configure when Synchronization Should Happen